KWARC/kalah-game/spec/040-set-command.md

 `info:name` (string)

-: A name of the client/server
+: The codename of the client or the server.

 `info:authors` (string)